-Major U.S. Cellular Carrier Overview - T-Mobile, Verizon, AT&T and Dish
+Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

-Cellular data is probably the easiest option for getting online while traveling in an RV or boat.
-Choosing the best cellular carrier for your unique traveling needs can be a challenging topic.
+Cellular data is a popular option for getting online while traveling in an RV or boat.
+Choosing the best cellular carrier for your unique traveling needs can be a confusing topic.

 If you live in one location and only travel occasionally, it’s relatively easy to pick the best cellular carrier for you.